This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 On July 1, 2015, the Drugless Practitioners Act, 1990 was repealed and therefore no longer has effect.
 Operational Policy Manual document 17-01-02, Entitlement to Health Care and 18-01-12, Employer Contributions to Worker Benefits have been revised to remove references to the Drugless Practitioners Act, 1990.

-Below are the policies that were in place and effective prior to January 1, 2023:
+Policies that were in place and effective prior to January 1, 2023:

-Below are comparison documents of the revised and prior versions:
+Comparison documents of the revised and prior versions:

 - *